tychon/phrases/README.md

 command prompt.
 It's embedded on compiletime into the haskell code.
 ```
 %% BEGIN_PROMPTHELP
 quit         Exit program (unsupported on some systems, try 'exit')
 exit         Exit program (deprecated, use 'quit')
 stats        Show stats about storage.
 save         Save storage to file again (pretty useless).
 change-lock  Change passphrase of container.
 test         Enter a passphrase and test if it matches the current one.
 resalt       Change permanent salt of container
 iterations   Change the number of PBKDF2 rounds.
+merge [FIlE] Merge another storage into this one.

 list REGEX   Search in names of entries for POSIX regex.
 new TYPE     Create new entry, types: phrase, asym, field, data

 With selected entry:
   plain       Show plaintext password on stdout.